 Selected New Titles

 Novels and short story collections are filed alphabetically by author’s last name.
 Mysteries and Science Fiction/Fantasy are shelved separately in their own dedicated areas.
 Ask at the Reference Desk for reader’s advisory reference materials.
-New releases are on display near the Circulation Desk for your browsing convenience.
+New releases are on display near the Reference Desk on the upper level for your browsing convenience.